awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-ecs.md

 ### Canary deployments using App Mesh<a name="canary-appmesh-ecs"></a>

-Canary deployments/releases help you switch traffic between an old version of an application and a newly deployed version\.
-It also monitors the health of the newly deployed version, so if there are any problems with the new version, the canary deployment can automatically switch traffic back to the old version\.
+Canary deployments and releases help you switch traffic between an old version of an application and a newly deployed version\.
+It also monitors the health of the newly deployed version\.
+If there are any problems with the new version, the canary deployment can automatically switch traffic back to the old version\.
 Canary deployments give you the ability to switch traffic between application versions with more control\.

 For more information about how to implement canary deployments for Amazon ECS using App Mesh, see [Create a pipeline with canary deployments for Amazon ECS using App Mesh](https://aws.amazon.com/blogs/containers/create-a-pipeline-with-canary-deployments-for-amazon-ecs-using-aws-app-mesh/)